 In the opinion of writer/director Lindsay Anderson, Quine’s early efforts “are not merely well-directed films; there is a wry, disenchanted quality about them which betrays the presence behind the camera of an individual, a human being and a rather sensitive one.”

 Perhaps it was that “rather sensitive” human being (aided by Abe Burrows’ witty screenplay, adapted from George S. Kaufman and Howard Teichmann’s play) that elicited a hilarious performance out of Judy Holliday – really, my favorite of her brief film career – in the Capraesque The Solid Gold Cadillac (above), the story of a ditzy blonde who, with the help of the Joes and Ethels of the United States (and Paul Douglas), manages to take over a major corporation.
-(I’m assuming it’s no coincidence that this delightful social comedy was made at Frank Capra’s old studio.)
+(I’m assuming it’s no coincidence that this entertaining social comedy was made at Frank Capra’s old studio.)

 Strangers When We Meet is a nice-looking, adult drama that leaves something to be desired because of a badly miscast Kirk Douglas – though Kim Novak is quite good in it and so is Walter Matthau in a thoroughly unsympathetic role, while Barbara Rush delivers what may well be the best performance of her career.
 Bell, Book and Candle is a charming fantasy with Novak at her most stunning, and Hermione Gingold and Elsa Lanchester stealing every scene they’re in.